Angus3737/cs30-major-project/proposal.md

 - horse and elephants blocking rule
 - highlights possible moves and possible captures
 - highlights kings square when in check
+- sound effects for capturing pieces

 ## Nice To Have List
 - after a player moves, the board will rotate 180 degrees
+- all time record.
+Record red wins vs black wins
 - displaying the captured pieces on the side
-- sound effects for capturing pieces
 - different texture packs